Buffalo Product Liability Lawyer

 New York residents who are injured by defective products can only recover compensation for their losses if they file a claim within three years from the date of the accident.
 Injured consumers who fail to file a claim before this deadline risk having their case dismissed by the New York court system.

 What types of compensation can a successful claimant recover for injuries caused by a defective product?

-Plaintiffs who can provide a link between their injuries and a product’s design defect, manufacturing defect, or a manufacturer’s failure to provide adequate warnings, could be eligible to recover damages compensating them for past and future medical expenses, lost wages, emotional distress, and pain and suffering.
+Plaintiffs who can provide a link between their injuries and a product’s design defect, manufacturing defect, or a manufacturer’s failure to provide adequate warnings could be eligible to recover damages compensating them for past and future medical expenses, lost wages, emotional distress, and pain and suffering, among others.

 Who can be held liable for injuries caused by a product defect?

 A number of entities can be held liable for injuries caused by a defective product, including manufacturers, sellers, distributors, and retailers.
 These are not the only businesses that can be held liable for their negligence, so if you were hurt by a defective product, please contact our legal team today.

 Our legal team is prepared to do whatever is necessary to get you the full and fair financial compensation that you deserve.

 After all you’ve been through, you deserve someone to fight for you, while providing the individual attention you deserve.

 Open and Honest Communication

 We value communication and honesty, and we promise to always keep you informed and up to date about your case.